-- " The bank's ratings could be upgraded if RBC's financial strength improves, such that it results in an uplift in the affiliate support. - " In addition, the ratings may benefit from additional rating uplift, as assessed in our Advanced LGF analysis, which would required materially higher subordinated instruments. - " We would consider upgrading the BCA if the bank demonstrates that it can sustain superior asset-quality metrics and improve its capitalisation and leverage.
-However, this would not result in a ratings upgrade, if the affiliate support remains constraint by the financial strength of RBG.
+- " RLB Vorarlberg's ratings could be upgraded if RBG's financial strength improves, such that it results in an uplift in the affiliate support. - " The ratings may benefit from an additional rating uplift, as assessed in our Advanced LGF analysis, which would require materially higher subordinated instruments. - " We would consider upgrading the BCA if the bank demonstrates that it can sustain superior asset-quality metrics, and improve its capitalisation and leverage.
+However, this would not result in a rating upgrade if the affiliate support remains constrained by the financial strength of RBG.